caravan-bitcoin/caravan/apps/coordinator/README.md

 ...
 ```

-Now visit `https://localhost:5137` to interact with your local copy of
+Now visit http://localhost:5173 to interact with your local copy of
 Caravan.

 ### Host Remotely

 Once you have downloaded the source code and used `npm` to install
-dependences (see section above), you can pre-build the React
+dependencies (see section above), you can pre-build the React
 application for a production deployment and then host the contents of
 the resulting `build` directory via a webserver such as `nginx`.